 Many studies have looked at the association between hormone replacement therapy and breast cancer.
 The best evidence for the benefits and risks of hormone replacement therapy come from the Women's Health Initiative (WHI), a large study involving more than 27,000 post-menopausal healthy women.
 The results published in July 2002 showed the risks of combined HRT with estrogen plus progestin outweigh the benefits.
 These risks included an increase in breast cancer, heart disease, stroke, and blood clots.

 Not only does combined HRT increase the risk of developing breast cancer, but it also increases the chances that the cancer will be discovered at a more advanced stage.
 This is due to its influence in reducing the effectiveness of mammography by creating denser breast tissue.

 If you no longer have a uterus, estrogen alone can be given for symptoms of menopause.
 This probably does not increase your risk of developing breast cancer much, if at all.
-In March 2004, it was concluded from the WHI study that those taking estrogen only had no increased risk of breastcancer or heart disease; however, estrogen does appear to increase one's risk of stroke.
+In March 2004, it was concluded from the WHI study that those taking estrogen only had no increased risk of breast cancer or heart disease; however, estrogen does appear to increase one's risk of blood clots and stroke.

 If you are considering HRT to relieve your menopausal symptoms, talk to your doctor to discuss the risks and benefits.
 Together you can decide what is right for you.

 Do the Benefits of HRT Outweigh the Risk?

 Hormone replacement therapy is an effective treatment for relieving hot flashes from menopause.
 But the known link between hormone therapy and increased breast cancer among risks has discouraged many women and their doctors from choosing or recommending this treatment.